MicroFish91/portfolio-instruments-api/docs/PgCommands.md

 # PG Commands

-This project includes `make pg-dump` and `make pg-restore` commands that utilize the environment variable files `.env.pgdump` and `.env.pgrestore` for efficiently dumping and restoring database data, especially across databases.
-A dump should be run first, and then the output dump file should be added to the restore environment variables before finally running the restore.
+This project includes `make pg-dump` and `make pg-restore` commands that utilize the environment variable files `.env.pgdump` and `.env.pgrestore` for efficiently dumping and restoring data across databases.
+I added these utilities in case I ever need to migrate my databases across cloud providers, or in case I want to just backup my databases.
+In general, a dump should be run first, and then the output dump file should be added to the restore environment variables before finally running the restore.
 Example environment files are provided in the `env/` folder at the project root.

 The project uses the `github.com/habx/pg-commands` library.
-Due to the way roles are handled in the library, a minor modification was made to the vendored files to ensure the CLI outputs the correct commands.
+Due to the way roles are handled in the library, a minor modification had to be made to the vendored files to ensure the CLI output the commands in the way that I wished to use them.